iepathos/iepathos/README.md

 # Hey, I'm Glen 👋

-**Staff Software Engineer | 14 years building for tech startups
+**Staff Software Engineer | 14 years building tech startups

 I'm a polyglot comfortable across the stack.
 I've built many diverse projects in my ~14 year career.
 I spent the last 8 years taking a Silicon Valley startup from early stage to acquisition, team building, mentoring younger engineers, and building better developer tooling.
 I wrote and maintained deployment code for infrastructure across AWS, hundreds of edge servers, and air-gapped on-premise deployments.
 I designed and coded distributed test runners with isolated container environments for running untrusted customer code.
 I also built custom distributed build and deployment servers, monitoring dashboards, Unity games - one of which is published on Steam and one of which won in the 2021 Houdini Game Jam, and so much more.